 Like many other things, the successful and on-time shipment of your freight is dependent on planning.

 Think of the lead time you’re giving to your transportation provider as equivalent to the time-off taken by an employee.
 It is always easiest when an employee grants notice to their supervisor prior to departure.
 This helps to ensure the creation of a smooth plan of action for the duration of the employee’s absence.

 The notice you give to your transportation provider is no different.

 Because the transportation industry is so complex, your transportation provider must be given adequate time to make arrangements for your freight.
 During this time, your partner is:

-- Communicating with the potential carriers who best fit your needs
+- Communicating with the potential drivers who best fit your needs.

-- Planning the best route of shipment for your freight
+- Planning the best route for the shipment of your freight.

-- Communicating with the recipient of your shipment to ensure coordination
+- Communicating with the recipient of your shipment to ensure proper coordination.

 The best insurance — when it comes to the successful delivery of your freight at the best price within your desired time frame — is providing proper lead time to your transportation provider.
 Any time your transportation partner needs to scramble to place your shipment, you should expect to pay more.